Eel Pie Island – what a fabulous name!

 Until last weekend I confess to not actually knowing anything about Eel Pie Island or of its very existence.
 But Eel Pie Island is indeed a real place.

 Located in the middle of the River Thames at Twickenham, this small private piece of land of about 9 acres is home to about 120 people and is accessed via a pedestrian bridge or by boat only.
-Standing on the Twickenham riverside ‘mainland’ only the impressive river fronted homes and boat yard can be seen between the trees.
+It stands on the Twickenham riverside ‘mainland’ with only the impressive river fronted homes and boat yard to be seen between the trees.

 Although invited, walking over the foot bridge it feels like we’re entering a forbidden, secret world and following the path very soon we are ‘behind the scenes’ and hidden from public view in the depths of the islands uncharted interior!